couples, Your Questions, Answered

 If someone gets into trouble in the water call 999 and ask for the Coast Guard.

 The nearest defibrilator is at Salen Jetty Shop.
-There are first aid kits in both the House and the Cottage.
+There are general first aid kits in both the House and the Cottage and a Bleed Control Kit in the House.
 The nearest hospital is the Belford Hospital in Fort William, open 24hrs.
 01397 702481.
 The nearest GP practice is The Pines Medical Centre, 8am-6pm Mon-Fri.
 01967 431231

 ARE THERE PLACES TO eat out?